Telangana Minister describes Guv's remarks on TRS govt as 'irresponsible' | Politics

 Tamilisai Soundararajan, also hold additional portfolio as Lieutenant Governor of Puducherry.
 Yadav said, ''Our Governor where ever she goes, speaks in the press with over enthusiasm.
 It is not a correct procedure.''
 He suggested that the Governor has to come in a 'different form' if she wants to indulge in politics, and not as the constitutional head of the state.

-The state government which is developing Telangana in all aspects does not need to continuously work with the Governor, so it is not fair on her part to say that it is tough working with the CM (of Telangana).
+The state government which is developing Telangana in all aspects does not need to work with the Governor on a day-to-day basis, so it is not fair on her part to say that it is tough working with the CM (of Telangana).

 ''Our government, our chief minister gave utmost respect to her as a lady Governor.
 But she is speaking to press on political issues.
 This is a publicly elected government and she can not make such comments to media,'' the Minister said.
 On an open broadside, both the TRS government and the Governor have indulged in war of wars on several issues with the former accusing her of acting beyond the authority while the latter raised protocol issues during her tours.